catswhoaresoldiers/Cloud-Surfer-3rd-person-aimbot/README.md

 # Cloud Surfer
+Simple aimbot for Roblox
 <div align="center">
   <img src="https://i.imgur.com/QcBegg0.png" width="680" height="450" alt="Cloud Surfer">
 </div>

 ## Info ℹ️
 Cloud surfer is meant to be easy to use and effective, offering a hybrid between trigger-bot and silent aim to remain as undetectable and as close to natural shooting as possible.
-No quick snaps, just fluid shooting that looks nothing like your average aimbot.
+No quick snaps, or crazy features just fluid shooting that looks nothing like your average aimbot.
 It includes a simple debloated UI with numerous features for the users convenience.

 ## Loadstring 🗒️